CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

 ## Kibana Dashboards
 Within Kibana, there is the ability to use dashboards to visualize your data into one consolidated view to make it easier for monitoring, like a hub.

-You can get our latest exported dashboards directly from the [assemblyline-base](https://github.com/CybercentreCanada/assemblyline-base/tree/master/kibana) source and then use kibana import features to use them in your ELK Stack.
+You can get our latest exported dashboards directly from the [assemblyline-base](https://github.com/CybercentreCanada/assemblyline-base/tree/master/kibana) source and then use Kibana import features to use them in your ELK Stack.

 ### Creation
 [Dashboards](https://www.elastic.co/guide/en/kibana/current/dashboard.html) are made up of visualizations, and these can come in different forms: graphs, metrics, gauges, tables, maps, etc.

 Each visualization requires an index pattern to get the data from and setting a date range, this throws all relevant data within the specified timeframe into a bucket to be used by the visualization.

-Dashboards can also be imported/exported for use across different ELKs **but** requires dependencies like index patterns for them to function out of the box, otherwise requires editing the dashboard file.
+Dashboards can also be imported/exported for use across different ELKs **but** require dependencies like index patterns for them to function out of the box, otherwise requires editing the dashboard file.

 ### Navigation
-All dashboards give you the ability of filtering your data, similar to what you will find under the Discover tab of Kibana.
+All dashboards give you the ability to filter your data, like what you will find under the Discover tab of Kibana.
 This will allow you to filter a certain dashboard based on a query you give.

-If you want more info about using kibana's filtering and navigation feature, check the [explore your data](https://www.elastic.co/guide/en/kibana/current/discover.html) documentation.
+If you want more info about using Kibana's filtering and navigation feature, check the [explore your data](https://www.elastic.co/guide/en/kibana/current/discover.html) documentation.